petecheslock/llm-d-meeting-organizer/CALENDAR_MEETING_NOTIFIER.md

   - Posted to the specific SIG channel: "The weekly public llm-d sig-name meeting is starting NOW!
 Join us!"
   - Posted to #community channel: "The weekly public llm-d sig-name meeting is starting NOW!
 Join the #sig-channel channel for detailed discussion."
 - **Community Meeting**: Posted only to #community channel: "The weekly public llm-d Community Meeting is starting NOW!
 Join us!"
+- **Canceled Meetings**: Automatically ignored - no notifications sent for meetings with "Canceled" in the title
 - **Content**: Notifications include Google Meet links and attached documents when available
 - **Timing**: All notifications sent exactly when meetings begin, not in advance

+## Canceled Meetings Filter

+The system automatically ignores any meeting with "Canceled" in the title to prevent notifications for canceled events.

+### How It Works
+- **Case-insensitive matching**: Detects "Canceled", "canceled", "CANCELED", or any case variation
+- **Position-independent**: Works regardless of where "Canceled" appears in the title
+- **Early filtering**: Canceled meetings are skipped before any processing occurs (efficient)
+- **Logging**: Skipped meetings are logged as `⏭️ Skipping canceled meeting: "meeting title"`

+### Examples of Filtered Meetings
+✅ **These meetings will be ignored:**
+- `"Canceled - llm-d Community Meeting"`
+- `"[PUBLIC] llm-d sig-autoscaling - Meeting Canceled"`
+- `"Meeting CANCELED due to holiday"`
+- `"Canceled: [PUBLIC] llm-d sig-benchmarking"`
+- `"sig-observability weekly - canceled this week"`

+✅ **These meetings will still be processed:**
+- `"[PUBLIC] llm-d sig-autoscaling: Weekly Planning"`
+- `"[PUBLIC] llm-d Community Meeting"`
+- `"Meeting about cancellation policies"` (word "cancellation" is different)

 ## Prerequisites